Designing an enamel pin for your brand is very different from creating a pin just for fun.

 - Plating & Metal Choices: Pay close attention to the finish, as nickel plating is commonly used in silver-plated pins, but it may not give the same luxurious feel as genuine silver plating.
 In some cases, the color difference between nickel and silver is almost indistinguishable to the eye, but the price difference will speak volumes in terms of quality.

-- Cost Balancing: If your pins are selling well, many factories will retain molds for 1-2 years, so you can avoid mold costs on reorders, saving a significant amount on subsequent runs.
+- Cost Balancing: If your pins are selling well, many factories will retain molds for 2-3 years, which is especially important for brands planning repeat launches or seasonal restocks.

 Pro Tip: